melizalab/starboard/README.md

 - bom : parts you need
 - dts : BeagleBone Black device tree files and eeprom data
 - datasheets : datasheets for all parts
-- sketchup : sketchup for part to hold beam-break detector and cue LED
+- sketchup : sketchup for parts to hold beam-break detectors and cue LED
 - drivers : patches to add audio support to the linux kernel

 ## Assembly